Phoenix (Charlotte Cardin album)

-Phoenix is the debut album by Canadian pop singer Charlotte Cardin, released on April 23, 2021, through Cult Nation.
+Phoenix is the debut studio album by Canadian pop singer Charlotte Cardin, released on April 23, 2021, through Cult Nation.

 Background and release

 According to Cardin, the album's creation was marked by a significant shift from her usual songwriting process.
-While she had generally written the songs on her prior EPs Big Boy and Main Girl on her own, when she began writing for Phoenix she felt limited by writers' block and a lack of certainty about what she wanted to say or how she wanted the album to sound, and began cowriting with Cult Nation head Jason Brando.
+While she had generally written the songs on her prior EPs Big Boy and Main Girl on her own, when she began writing for Phoenix she felt limited by writer's block and a lack of certainty about what she wanted to say or how she wanted the album to sound, and began cowriting with Cult Nation head Jason Brando.
 The album had actually been completed and planned for release in 2020, but was delayed until 2021 due to the COVID-19 pandemic in Canada, on the grounds that "nobody really had the headspace or even the media space to talk about music", such that the album would likely have been lost and overlooked had it been released in 2020.
 However, the singles "Passive Aggressive" and "Daddy" were both released in 2020, and "Meaningless" followed in 2021, in advance of the full album's release.

 The track "XOXO", an apparent duet between Cardin and a male vocalist, was in fact sung entirely by Cardin; due to a production error, her first take of the song was recorded at too high a pitch, but she and the producers decided to experiment with adjusting the tape in advance of recording a second take, and found that they really liked the soulful effect that the downpitched version imparted to the song.
 Cardin also later recorded a French-language version of "XOXO" for the Spotify Singles series, using the same vocal downpitch technique to replicate the duet.
 When performing the song in concert, Cardin performs only the female vocals live, with the male vocals prerecorded and "sung" by an animated dove on a screen behind her.

 With full concert touring still impacted by the pandemic, the album was promoted with a livestreamed concert performance, titled The Phoenix Experience, on April 29.

 In November 2021 Cardin released a "deluxe edition" of the album, featuring several additional bonus tracks not on the original release.